MounicaSrinivasan163/-Nutrition-Paradox-A-Global-View-on-Obesity-and-Malnutrition/README.md

-# 🌍 Global Obesity & Malnutrition Analysis
+# 🌍 Global Obesity & Malnutrition Analysis :

 This project explores global trends in adult **obesity (BMI ≥ 30)** and **malnutrition (BMI < 18.5)** for adults and obesity **BMI-PLUS2C** and malnutrition **MINUS 2C** for child/adolescents using WHO datasets.
 The analysis includes feature engineering, regional and temporal comparisons, level classifications, and visualizations across gender, age, and geography.

 ---

-## 📂 Dataset Overview
+## 📂 Dataset Overview:

 - **Source**: